 Written by: Kelly Landen on behalf of Elephants Without Borders

-A young bull elephant was sighted with a horrible snare wrapped around his front leg.
+A young bull elephant was sighted with a wire snare wrapped around his front leg.
 After an initial assessment, a decision had been made that he would have to be put down.
 However, considering it was late in the evening and dark, the bull was spared another day.
 One of the onlookers decided to contact Elephants Without Borders (EWB) to see if there was anything they could do to possibly help the situation…

 Although rescue and rehabilitation is not the conservation research organization’s forte, they already planned to have their wildlife vet, Dr. Larry Patterson from the Kalahari Game Services, on hand for field activities that week.
 EWB Program Manager, Kelly Landen, made a few phone calls to ensure that if the young bull was sighted again, they would be notified.
 That very same day, as the team was in Chobe National Park, they received the call that the young bull was sighted at Senyanti Campsite’s artificial waterhole.
 They knew they could not reach the calf within the hour so EWB researcher, Tempe Adams, was called to the scene to keep tabs on the unfortunate bull until the team could get there.
 Luckily, the bull did not move off and was found drinking near the pan and cooling his horrific injury.